Marten Borchers

 Innovation by Legal Design Thinking – Studentisches Digitalisierungslabor (StudDigiLab)

-- The StudDigiLab addresses law and computer science students who are to digitize and optimize real, internal processes of the cooperation partner Die Caritas (Niedersachsen) in the seminar.
+- The StudDigiLab addresses law and computer science students who are to digitize and optimize real, internal processes of the cooperation partners Die Caritas (Niedersachsen) and the lagfa Hamburg in the seminar.
 Confronted with the creative design task, which is open-ended, the concept of legal design thinking is introduced and iterated as a basis for the development of innovative approaches to solutions.

 - Website: StudDigiLab